blt2114/twisted_diffusion_sampler/README.md

 If you use our work then please cite
 ```
 @article{wu2023practical,
-  title={Practical and Asymptotically Exact Conditional Sampling in Diffusion Models},
+  title={Practical and asymptotically exact conditional sampling in diffusion models},
-  author={Wu, Luhuan and Trippe, Brian L and Naesseth, Christian A. and Blei, David M and Cunningham, John P},
+  author={Wu, Luhuan and Trippe, Brian L and Naesseth, Christian and Blei, David and Cunningham, John P},
-  journal={arXiv preprint arXiv:2306.17775},
+  journal={Advances in Neural Information Processing Systems},
   year={2023}
 }